g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 where:      "Annapolis"
 ---

 Recently I spent some time at a liberal arts college, doing close reading out loud with a group of the profs.
 It was lovely; stimulating, collegial, civilised.
 A little pocket of air outside history.
 But I was aware of being an interloper, of feeling inimical to them.
-But why?
+Why?

 After all, I'm an obsessive reader -- and they do little else.
 I'm <a href="/ambitions">uninterested</a> in most kinds of worldly success -- and, e.g., none of the six professors present had ever _heard of_ YCombinator.
 We both love learning and teaching and talking about ideas; admire and [promote](https://www.dialogues-de-platon.org/faq/faq009.htm) mathematics; take aesthetics seriously; get really into philosophical questions; think that virtue is extremely real and extremely important and at least a little transmissible; and have serious misgivings about AI, academia, goodharting, specialisation, and other mechanisations of the as-if soul.
 From the outside we seem like the same kind of intellectual fundamentalist organising our lives around thinking.